Call (302) 853-2853

 Marine-specific coatings like Starke Kraken (what I use and am certified to apply) are formulated for:

-I've seen automotive ceramic coatings fail on boats within 6 months.
+Automotive ceramic coatings often fail on boats within 6 months.
 Not because the detailer did anything wrong, but because the product wasn't made for the job.

 Ceramic Coating vs Wax for Boats: Which Is Better?